Johann Sebastian Bach

 January, 2009

-Schubert Facts: Schubert Trivia: Schubert received music theory lessons from Antonio Salieri - the same man who was also a friend of Mozart.
-In 1815, Franz composed over 20,000 bars of music - a prolific output for any composer.
+Schubert Trivia: In 1815, Franz composed over 20,000 bars of music - a prolific output for any composer.
 Schubert was a great admirer of Beethoven and, per Franz's request, he was buried next to Beethoven.
 Franz Schubert wrote over 1000 works, a substantial amount of compositions when you consider that he died at the early age of 31.

 Franz Liszt, our October, 2007, Composer of